 Because Mississippi and apparently several southern states have completely changed how they do education.

-And they've I think I don't know the details, but I think they just moved back to more of a traditional model, one that you know works, and it works.
+And they've, I think, I don't know the details, but I think they just moved back to more of a traditional model, one that you know works, and it works.

 The things could be so opposite of what you imagine.

-Anyway, um the European Union's gonna put some uh tariffs on steel in China, yeah.
+Anyway, the European Union is going to put some tariffs on steel in China, really high tariffs, which reminds me of Trump.

 First you laugh at Trump, then you fight him, then you become him.

-First you laugh at him, then you fight him, then you become him.
+First, you laugh at him, then you fight him, then you become him.

-Now that's a little bit borrowed from another saying that you'll recognize, but isn't that what's happening?
+Now, that's a little bit borrowed from another saying that you'll recognize, but isn't that what's happening?

-Newsom is literally pretending to be Trump.
+Newsome is literally pretending to be Trump.

-First you laugh, then you fight, then you become him.
+First, you laugh, then you fight, then you become him.

 That's the ultimate victory, having people become you.